Pedram-Parnianpour/pedram-parnianpour.github.io/index.md

 ## Hi!

 I'm **Pedram Parnianpour**, a Postdoctoral Research Fellow at the Djavad Mowafaghian Centre for Brain Health, University of British Columbia.
-I am currently working with Professor Erik P. Pioro on the application of **machine learning** and **computational modelling** in **Amyotrophic Lateral Sclerosis (ALS) and related disorders**.
+I am currently working with Professor Erik P. Pioro on the application of **machine learning** and **computational modelling** in MRI/PET studies of **Amyotrophic Lateral Sclerosis (ALS) and related disorders**.

 I hold a **PhD in Neuroscience** from the University of Alberta, where I worked with Professor Sanjay Kalra on the application of **MRI-based techniques** and **texture analysis** to explore **cerebral degeneration and disease heterogeneity in ALS**.